A Tribute to Clark Griswold

 Snaps

-A few days later, a new feature was added to complete the display.
-Checkout the video below and watch it snow.
+A few days later, a new feature was added.
+Checkout the video below and let it snow.

 0:00